Turkey's troubled lira rallies on 'backdoor capital controls'

 Turkey's real interest rate of minus 59.5 percent provides a major incentive for consumers to spend money before it loses value and for banks to convert their holdings into dollars and euros.

-The new rule attempts to put a stop to that by limiting banks' foreign-denominated assets.
+The new rule attempts to put a stop to that by limiting bank loans to companies holding significant foreign-denominated assets.

-It requires banks with more than 15 million liras ($900,000) in foreign currency -- should that figure represents more than 10 percent of their assets or annual sales -- to sell their dollars and euros before issuing any more loans.
+It requires firms with more than 15 million liras ($900,000) in foreign currency -- should that figure represents more than 10 percent of their assets or annual sales -- to sell their dollars and euros before receiving any more loans.

-The measure meant that some big banks whose lira loans matured Monday had to sell their foreign currencies in order to make the payments.
+The measure meant that some big firms whose lira loans matured Monday had to sell their foreign currencies in order to make the payments.

 BlueBay Asset Management economist Timothy Ash called the regulation "backdoor capital controls".